 3. Use your Sharpie permanent markers to decorate and finish your tin foil heart Valentine’s Day craft.
 I love how this is truly a creative process for kids letting them draw and create any design of their choice.

 Love this craft?
 Make sure to check out our Tin Foil Easter Egg Art!
-Also, have you signed up for our newsletter to keep up to date with our latest crafts and activities?

 This fun Valentine’s Day Craft goes along great with any of these Valentine’s Day books: